JonathanVaughan/project/README.md

 Pytest was used for testing
 The results for testing
 ![](Documents/Testing.PNG)
+As you can see i managed to get 100% coverage for testing on every file other than my routes due to time constraints I was unable to resolve the issue with testing coverage.
+I have written the code to test the update and delete function but for some reason i am unable to get the coverage to be counted for them this is something I would like to resolve given the time.
 Due to time constraints i was unable to implement Selenium for integrated testing
 ## Improvements for future
 During the development process of my project there was many ideas / features that i wanted to implement but was unable due to time constraints.